danielScLima/dsPerformanceComp/README.md

 This repository has a project with the implementation of a Data Structure Performance Comparator.
 It was divided in two parts: a gui and a core.
 This repo is the core, that is created as a submodule of the gui.
 As a core, it is independent of platform to graphical interface.
-The gui repository in in the following url: https://github.com/danielScLima/DataStructurePerformanceComp
+The gui repository is in the following url: https://github.com/danielScLima/DataStructurePerformanceComp

 It is written in C++.